PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 ### Legacy Back Office routing

-When you visit `/admin{x}/index.php?controller=AdminCarriers&token={y}` on your shop you are being returned the Carriers Back Office page.
+When you visit `/admin{x}/index.php?controller=AdminCarriers&token={y}` on your shop, PrestaShop returns the Carriers Back Office HTML page.

 What happened behind the scenes is that: